 Comments: Bernie Banet December 10, 2014, Deer Management Meeting

-Deer caused over 49,000 collisions in Michigan in 2013, 1212 people injured, 12 killed.
-Many of the 49,000 deer of course were killed or injured in this inhumane method of deer population control.
+Deer caused over 49,000 collisions in Michigan in 2013, with 1212 people injured and 12 killed.
+Many of the 49,000 deer, of course, were killed or injured in this inhumane method of deer population control.
 Insurance companies say car crashes cost Michiganders $130,000,000.

 In 2013 there were 1,058 reported deer collisions with vehicles in Washtenaw County, 36 involved personal injury and 50 car-deer crashes in the city of Ann Arbor.
 Neighboring Scio Township has the second highest number of deer crashes in the state.
-The leading site of deer vehicle crashes in Michigan is Rochester Hills and the county with the most crashes is Oakland County.
-Are they really a model for us as some propose?
+Normally, when a car crash causes personal injury, attorneys like those at Valiente Mott can help to seek compensation for the victim, but obviously this is not the case when a deer is the cause of the crash.
 Deer crashes occur in many locations in the city and county over the years, as seen on the map in our handout, and it is not clear that signage or roadside vegetation pruning will be effective in controlling them.
 This is especially so if the herd keeps multiplying as it would if the “do nothing” option in regard to herd reduction is selected.

 Another looming threat to human health in our town is Lyme disease, a debilitating tickborne bacterial disease.
 Other tick-borne diseases are also a threat when the tick population increases.
 Lyme disease is famously prevalent and dangerous in New England and the Middle Atlantic region of our country but is also found in western Michigan along the Lake Michigan shore, and appears to be advancing toward Washtenaw County.
 Lyme infests Wisconsin and Minnesota and parts of Ohio, too, so there’s no reason to think we are immune.